osamsam321/StagePlayer/README.md

 vi builds/docker/.env.file.prod
 ```

-### Step 4: Setup React Environment Variables to modify any <domain or hosts> e.g. Set to host to localhost if desired.
+### Step 4: Optional! modify the <domain or hosts> if needed in the react .env file.
+Default is set to localhost.

 Edit .env.sample